 It has four pairs of prolegs and feeds on the leaves of plants like hibiscus, soybeans, beans, potatoes, cottonwood, and willows.
 The pupae are white or brownish-yellow with a long tail.

-The Spotted Apatelodes caterpillar is about 1-1.5 inches long when fully grown.
+When fully grown, the Spotted Apatelodes caterpillar is about 1-1.5 inches long.
 They are fairly common throughout North America and usually appear in late summer or early fall.

 They can be found from sea level to elevations as high as 5500 feet above sea level, making them one of the most widespread species of caterpillars.